German Academic Exchange Service: DAAD-Freundeskreis e. V.

 Foreign students on DAAD scholarships are supported in Germany by former German DAAD scholarship holders who are members of the DAAD-Freundeskreis e.
 V.

 The Circle of Friends was founded in 1981 and has around 1500 members nationwide.
 There are regional groups in many university cities which organize the support of foreign scholarship holders.

 DAAD friends groups and alumni associations of former foreign scholarship holders exist in many countries.

 Other

-According to a survey conducted in 2020, participants in the DAAD's Erasmus+ programs (around 79,000 participants) enter into living relationships with foreign partners (27%) twice as often as students who have not spent time abroad (13%).
+According to a survey conducted in 2020, participants in the DAAD's Erasmus+ programmes (around 79,000 participants) enter into living relationships with foreign partners (27%) twice as often as students who have not spent time abroad (13%).
 Furthermore, the unemployment rate for Erasmus+ students five years after graduation is 23% lower than for those who have not been abroad for study or training purposes.

 Since 2021, the DAAD has been supporting students who are formally or de facto denied the right to education or other basic rights in their home countries with the Hilde Domin programme.